 Pre-Planning Check List

-Let your family know that you would like Jake, Lauren, and Jordyn at the Penwell Turner Funeral Home to care for you and your family at the time of your death.
+Let your family know that you would like Jake and Lauren at the Penwell Turner Funeral Home to care for you and your family at the time of your death.
 Even simply telling your family your wishes for us to care for you is a relief, and something they will most likely appreciate knowing, especially if we are not the funeral home you have always used.

 Start writing important things down and tell necessary people the location of important documents.
 Just because you know all of your personal affairs certainly does not mean that your family knows them.
 We would be more than happy to send you a free Biographical Record Book that you can use to write down important notes all in one organized place.
 Even if you do not get our book, it is still wise to get your important documents and notes together.
 What is important is that necessary people know where these documents and information are kept.
 Below is a list of things to consider:

 Notification list and contact information of people you would like informed at

 Penwell Turner Funeral Home pre-arrangement documentation

 Purchasing cemetery spaces before death occurs is helpful at the time of the death.
 Choose the cemetery you would like to be buried in and contact them to purchase graves.
 We would be able to assist you in getting the contact information for the cemeteries.